Skip to content

 Before you spend a cent, let me walk you through it.
 In this video I show you what pumped-in cellulose actually is, what goes into the bag, how we install it as one seamless blanket with no gaps, and why after 6,000+ roofs it’s still the only product I’d put in my own family’s home.

-No sales pitch, just a tradesman explaining the job so you can make up your own mind.
+Just a tradesman explaining the job so you can make up your own mind.

 “Everything you need to know about cellulose insulation” by Peter Johnson, Comfort Zone Insulation Team.